 - is a tax credits overpayment included in a Debt Relief Order?

 - I was discharged last year and may be made redundant – will any redundancy payment be taken to pay my IPA?

 - I went bankrupt years ago and I want to contact the OR but the office seems to have closed down.

 and some that they won’t:

 - would I have to make a monthly payment?

 - I let my ex keep the house when we split up last year, what will happen if I go bankrupt?

 - can you help me fill in the bankruptcy forms?

-- when can I get a mortgage if I go bankrupt this year?
+- when can I get a mortgage if I have a DRO this year?

 Basically, if your query involves details about your own situation rather than a general rule that applies to everyone, then the Enquiry Line is not going to give you an opinion.
 Instead, you need to talk to a debt advisor: visit your local Citizens Advice or phone National Debtline.